-Our board of directors adopted our 2019 Plan in 2019 and our stockholders approved our 2019 Plan in 2019.
+Our board of directors adopted, and our stockholders approved, our 2019 Plan in April 2019.
 Our 2019 Plan is a successor to and continuation of our 2011 Plan.
 Our 2019 Plan will become effective on the date of the underwriting agreement related to this offering.
 The 2019 Plan came into existence upon its adoption by our board of directors, but no grants will be made under the 2019 Plan prior to its effectiveness.
 Once the 2019 Plan is effective, no further grants will be made under the 2011 Plan.